Aadhithya33/VSD-HDP/README.md

 * Spice simulation commands
 ![image](day6/Screenshot88.png)

-* Observe that gain increases as supply voltage increases but for 0.8V supply voltage gain was less because 0.8V supply is not enough to turn on PMOS and NMOS.
+* Observe that gain increases as supply voltage increases but for 0.8V supply voltage gain was less because 0.8V supply is not enough to drive PMOS and NMOS.
 ![image](day6/Screenshot87.png)

 </details>